AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Consider an attacker producing 2 blocks for every 1 honest block.
 What happens most of the time?
-Well the attackers blocks get reflected first, so those blocks have an appreciable advantage over the honest blocks.
+Well the attacker's blocks get reflected first, so those blocks have an appreciable advantage over the honest blocks.
-The honest blocks will get reflected, too, but most of the time the attackers blocks will get the advantage from earlier reflections.
+The honest blocks will get reflected, too, but most of the time the attacker's blocks will get the advantage from earlier reflections.
 \emph{Most} of the time.
-Occasionally, when an honest block is a bit lucky, an honest block will beat the attackers next block -- gaining reflections earlier.
+Occasionally, when an honest block is a bit lucky, an honest block will beat the attacker's next block -- gaining reflections earlier.
 At that point, the attacker has lost -- they need to outpace the \emph{difference} in the number of reflections between the honest block and attacking blocks.
 So, unlike a normal doublespend (where the attacker wins if they \emph{ever} get ahead), now the honest network wins (ends the DoS) if it \emph{ever} gets ahead of the attacker -- after that point, there's no viable strategy for the attacker besides to build on the honest blocks.
 \emph{The asymmetry has flipped!}